FirstBuild/PizzaOvenRPiUI/README.md

 Notes:
 - After cloning the pi tools, `git checkout 6376a50e`
 - When cloning qtbase, use branch 5.6.
-- When configuring, use linux-rpi3-g++ for the linux device.
-Also use th -no-use-gold-linker switch.
+- When configuring, use linux-rasp-pi2-g++ for the linux device.

 ### Compiling additional modules
 Compile the following modules using the [instructions from the link](https://wiki.qt.io/RaspberryPi2EGLFS):
 -	qtimageformats
 -	qtsvg
--	qtscript (deprecated, don't use?)
+-	qtscript
 -	qtxmlpatterns
 -	qtdeclarative
 -	qtsensors